 Research background

-Knee osteoarthritis is the most common articular disease which manifests as functional pain and joint stiffness, leading to disability in the elderly.
-More than 10% of the people aged ≥ 60 years old suffer from this disease.
+Knee osteoarthritis is the most common articular disease that manifests as functional pain and joint stiffness, leading to disability in the elderly.
+More than 10% of the people aged ≥ 60 years suffer from this disease.

 Research motivation

-Hyaluronic acid is a therapeutic option for knee osteoarthritis, however, it has short-term effects on control of symptoms.
-Platelet-rich plasma (PRP) is also suggested for treatment of knee osteoarthritis, however, evidence about the clinical use of PRP is still insufficient.
+Hyaluronic acid is a therapeutic option for knee osteoarthritis.
+However, it has short-term effects on control of symptoms.
+Platelet-rich plasma (PRP) is also suggested for treatment of knee osteoarthritis.
+However, evidence about the clinical use of PRP is still insufficient.
 Investigations comparing the efficacy of these two drugs together are also insufficient.

 Research objectives